 Deukwoo Kwon, Ph.D., Associate Scientist

 Dr. Kwon earned a Ph.D. in statistics from Texas A&M University in 2005 and worked at the National Cancer Institute for six years.
 Dr. Kwon worked on radiation exposure assessment, uncertainty analysis, and measurement error models in dose-response relation at NCI.
-He joined Sylvester’s Biostatistics Core in October 2011.
+He joined Sylvester BBSR in October 2011.
 His research interests are high-dimensional data analysis, genetic association study, proteomics data analysis, advanced Bayesian computational techniques, non-inferiority tests, and joint modeling of longitudinal and time-to-event data.

-Dr. Zhao, who holds a MD degree from Wuhan Medical School as well as Master’s degrees in both computer information systems and in applied statistics from the University of Miami, joined Sylvester Biostatistics in 2008.
-After beginning her career in clinical and basic medical research, she worked for the Department of Epidemiology and Public Health at the University of Miami for 7 years as a biostatistician and data manager collaborating with research faculty members on study design, questionnaires generation, database development, management and statistical analyses resulting in many publications.
-Dr. Zhao’s areas of special interest include phase I and II clinical trial design, survival and toxicity analysis, categorical data and longitudinal data analysis of oncology clinical trial and cancer epidemiology study.
-She is the Biostatistics-designated statistician for cancer epidemiology study.
+After beginning her career in clinical and basic medical research, she worked for the Department of Epidemiology and Public Health at the University of Miami for 7 years as a biostatistician and data manager collaborating with research faculty members on study design, questionnaires generation, database design, management and statistical analyses resulting in many publications.
+Ms. Zhao’s areas of special interest include phase I and II clinical trial design, survival and toxicity analysis, categorical data and longitudinal data analysis of oncology clinical trial and cancer epidemiology study

 Feng Miao, M.S., Senior Research Associate, part time